realworldml/neurips2023/_pages/about.md

 Accepted Papers
 ------
-All papers that were accepted for presentation at the workshop can be found [here on OpenReview](https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/ReALML).
+All papers that were accepted for presentation at the workshop can be found [on OpenReview](https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/ReALML).